 3. Don’t straighten your hair or use make-up and use that time for prayer and bible study.

 Before Lent begins, I have students write down their goals.
-The main thing that derails my personal goals is a lack of accountability.
-If I don’t tell someone AND write it down, I won’t follow through.
-So, these are a helpful tool for me as well.
-The Lent Countdown and Goals resource includes some great reflection pages–so students can summarize bible verses that focus on praying, fasting, and almsgiving.
-Then, they can set goals, and follow up throughout Lent by monitoring their progress.
+The main thing that derails my own personal goals is a lack of accountability.
+For example, if I don’t tell someone and write it down, I won’t follow through.
+So these tools are helpful for me, too.

-If that feels like too much writing for your students (or kids), the Lent Bulletin Board includes a small goal sheet so students can write their goals and include it on the bulletin board.
-I usually ask students to write these anonymously, but if they add their names, it will add an aspect of accountability that would help students with their goals.
+If that feels like too much writing for your students (or your own kids), the Lent Bulletin Board includes a small goal sheet where students can write their goals and add them to the display.
+I usually ask students to write these anonymously, but adding names can build extra accountability—something that really helps older students stick with their Lent Sacrifice Ideas.